EUCAIM/fl_demonstrator/fl_platforms/substra.md

 The documentation provides a [**How to guide to deploy Substra**](https://docs.substra.org/en/0.30.0/operations/walkthrough.html).
 As we are in a case where part of this deployment already exists, some of this guide can be skipped.

-The existing network correspond to the bundle version **Substra 0.30.0.** Cf here to find all component version compatible with the **0.30.0** version → <https://docs.substra.org/en/0.30.0/additional/release.html>
+The existing network correspond to the bundle version **Substra 0.30.0.** Cf here to find all component version compatible with the **0.30.0** version → [Compatibility table](https://docs.substra.org/en/0.30.0/additional/release.html)

 ### Steps of the EUCAIM deployment are detailed below